dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - and worse still, he has lost all memory of the princess (?)
   - TODO: how does he get out of jail?
     - gets death penalty?  escapes at execution?
+    - is it public execution that alerts public of his immortality?
+      - what form? how does it fail? it needs to be spectacular.  we've got an audience people
   - TODO: how/when does he regain memory?
     - when seeing someone who was with the princess, but not her
     - after the forest/illusions section